Are you looking for things to do in February for Black History Month 2023?

 If you do watch High on the Hog on Netflix this month, you’ll already be familiar with Michael Twiddy.
-The writer, educator, and culinary-historian, in his acclaimed cookbook, Rice, shares fifty-one recipes with rice as the star.
+In his acclaimed cookbook, Rice, the writer, educator, and culinary-historian shares fifty-one recipes with rice as the star.

 Not only will your family be in for a delicious treat, but you’ll all learn the culinary history of rice.
 Twitty sums up this versatile grain, “Rice connects me to every other person, southern and global, who is nourished by rice’s traditions and customs.”

 You can find additional recipe ideas shared by several of our Black Food Bloggers in this post: